About the St. Kateri Institute

 - A guided tour through parts of Yellowstone National Park.
 It’s big!

-- Instructional time with Carroll College professors and other experts who know how to make learning interesting.
+- Instructional time with Carroll College professors grounded in scripture and encyclicals.

 - Educational hikes in the natural surroundings of Yellowstone National Park and the greater Helena area.

-- Prayer time grounded in the Daily Office.
+- Prayer time grounded in the daily teachings.

-- Video reflections on the days’ activities and their spiritual significance.
+- Reflections on the days’ activities and their spiritual significance.

 - Daily masses.